History of Ancient Yathrib

 By the Editors of the Madain Project

-The History of Ancient Yathrib spans some sixteen to seventeen hundred years, starting from the early ninth or eighth century BCE until the advent of Islam in the oasis in the early seventh century CE.
+The History of Ancient Yathrib, an ancient oasis settlement in Hijaz region of modern Saudi Arabia, spans some sixteen to seventeen hundred years, starting from the early ninth or eighth century BCE until the advent of Islam during the early seventh century CE.
 The founding of the settlement in the ancient times is mostly shrouded in mystery and a collection of accounts, providing varying narratives and backgrounds.

 Historiographically the name "Yathrib" refers to the ancient oasis town, which was most likely first settled by some small wandering nomad tribes of ancient Arabian Peninsula, transitioning towards the sedentary lifestyle, and then receiving peoples from varying regions including Amalekites, Sabaeans, Jewish and Arabs forming the basis of the ancient city.
 The oasis of Yathib was situated in one of the few areas of Hejaz with sufficient water supply, which made it a logical choice for the sedentary life, in an otherwise punishing climate and terrain of ancient Arabia.